 He also co-edited and supervised the production of Jim Valvano's Guide to Great Eating (JTV Enterprises, 1984), a 224-page celebrity cookbook; and he served as a fact checker for Valvano: They Gave Me a Lifetime Contract, and Then They Declared Me Dead (Pocket Books, 1991).

 After studying piano and clarinet in his home town of Winnipeg, McIrvine decided at age 14 not to become a professional musician.
 At age 15, he decided not to become a journalist.
-However, he has rekindled those interests in retirement.
-He resumed piano study with Joseph Werner in Rochester and Content Sablinsky in Charlottesville, and now plays chamber music privately.
+However, he rekindled those interests in retirement.
+He resumed piano study with Joseph Werner in Rochester and Content Sablinsky in Charlottesville, and played chamber music privately.
 From 2001 to 2008, he wrote Arts Spectrum, a weekly Sunday column on the arts in Hendersonville's Times-News.
-Since 2007, he has taught musical courses at the North Carolina Center for Creative Retirement and studied creative writing in the Great Smokies Writing Program at UNC-Asheville.
-He is delighted to be reviewing events for CVNC.
+After 2007, he taught musical courses at the North Carolina Center for Creative Retirement and studied creative writing in the Great Smokies Writing Program at UNC-Asheville.
+He was a critical mainstay in Western NC for CVNC.

 Tom Moore holds degrees in music from Harvard and Stanford and studied traverso with Sandra Miller.
 From 2004 to 2007, he was visiting professor of music at the University of Rio de Janeiro (UniRio), where he co-directed the early music ensemble, Camerata Quantz.
-From April of 2007 until 2010 he served as music librarian at Duke University; he has directed the Duke Collegium Musicum and the Triangle Jewish Chorale.
+He is presently Head of the Sound & Image Department of the Green Library, Florida International University, Miami, Florida.

 He has recorded with Kim Reighley and Mélomanie for Lyrichord (USA) and with Le Triomphe de l'Amour for Lyrichord and A Casa Discos (Brazil).
 He participated as flutist and interviewer for the CD released in Oct.
 2006 marking ten years of music for flute by Sergio Roberto de Oliveira.
 Mr. Moore writes about music for BrazilMax.com, Musicabrasileira.org, 21st Century Music, Opera Today, Flute Talk, Flutist Quarterly, and other journals.
 He has also sung professionally with the Symphonic Chorus of Rio de Janeiro and Concert Royal and Pomerium Musices of New York.